 Assuming the Company obtains FDA approval for one or more of its product candidates, which the Company does not expect to receive until 2023 at the earliest, the Company expects that its expenses will continue to increase once the Company reaches commercial launch.
-The Company also expects that its research and development expenses will continue to increase as it moves forward with additional clinical studies for its current product candidates and developing additional product candidates.
-As a result, the Company expects to continue to incur substantial losses for the foreseeable future, and that these losses will be increasing.
+The Company also expects that its research and development expenses will continue to increase as it moves forward with additional clinical studies for its current product candidates and development of additional product candidates.
+As a result, the Company expects to continue to increase for the foreseeable future, and that these losses will be increasing.

-To continue to fund its operations, on January 13, 2017, the Company completed a warrant tender offer, with gross cash proceeds of \$13.5 million and net proceeds of approximately \$12.7 million (see Footnote D for additional details).
-Additionally in April 2017, the Company has entered into a Controlled Equity Offering SM Sales Agreement with Cantor Fitzgerald & Co.
+To continue to fund its operations, on January 13, 2017, the Company completed a warrant tender offer, with gross cash proceeds of \$13.5 million and net proceeds of approximately \$12.7 million.
+Additionally in April 2017, the Company entered into a Controlled Equity Offering SM Sales Agreement with Cantor Fitzgerald & Co.
 "Cantor", which allows the Company, subject to certain limited restrictions and daily sales limits, to sell shares of common stock having an offering price of up to \$30 million.
-Through March 31, 2018, the Company has sold approximately 871,000 shares of common stock pursuant to the Controlled Equity Offering SM Sales Agreement with Cantor raising over \$1.1 million.
+Through June 30, 2018 the Company has sold approximately 871,000 shares of common stock pursuant to the Controlled Equity Offering SM Sales Agreement with Cantor generating gross proceeds of over \$1.1 million.